-When most people think about children are not the first thing that comes to mind.
+When most people think about children, disability benefits are not the first thing that comes to mind.
 Many people believe that Social Security Disability benefits are only for adults who are no longer able to work.
 This is certainly not the case.
 Social Security Disability benefits are not isolated to adults who are unable to earn an income to support themselves.
 Children can, and do, qualify for Social Security Disability benefits in certain cases.

 If you are the parent or legal guardian of a disabled child, you may wonder whether or not that child qualifies for Social Security Disability benefits and exactly which benefits that child may qualify for.
 While the rules and benefits for disabled adults and disabled children are similar, there are some distinct differences.